Santosh (2024 film): Plot

-On the day after Saleem's arrest, the police beat him during interrogations at an abandoned house.
-Saleem admits that he knew Devika, liked her, and received Devika's cellphone number.
-Unsatisfied with his answers, the officers torture and waterboard Saleem during the interrogations.
-Santosh is handed a paddle, then beats Saleem repeatedly under pressure before having a panic attack.
+They report to the police commissioner's house, where the commissioner suggests that they keep Saleem near his home after a politician, Beniwal, visits him.
+The day after Saleem's arrest, the police beat him during interrogations at an abandoned house.
+Saleem admits that he knew Devika, liked her, and had obtained her mobile phone number.
+Unsatisfied with his answers, the officers torture and waterboard him during the interrogations.
+Santosh is handed a paddle and, under pressure, repeatedly beats Saleem before suffering a panic attack.

-Santosh couldn't sleep afterward.
-Geeta gives her a sleeping pill and mentions that Saleem is dead.
-Santosh contemplates his death and questions if he is innocent, and Geeta responds that his being innocent would not forward the case.
-Santosh discreetly checks Saleem's smartphone and finds out that he was in Mumbai on the day of Devika's death, which implies that he would not have raped and murdered Devika.
-In the following days, Santosh and the police team tell others that Saleem died by hanging himself.
-However, Geeta privately warns Santosh that autopsy reports will eventually reveal Santosh as responsible for Saleem's death.
+Unable to sleep afterwards, Santosh reflects on Saleem's possible death and questions whether he is innocent.
+Geeta responds that his innocence would not help advance the case.
+Santosh discreetly checks Saleem's smartphone and discovers that he was in Mumbai on the day of Devika's death, implying that he could not have murdered her.
+In the following days, Santosh and the police team report that Saleem died by suicide through hanging.
+However, Geeta privately warns Santosh that autopsy reports will eventually reveal Santosh's responsibility for Saleem's death.

-Santosh visits the village chief's house and learns that Devika went to fetch water at the chief's well, as a cat's corpse had contaminated the well in the Dalit village.
-While Santosh is at the chief's house, Beniwal, the chief's brother-in-law, arrives.
-Santosh asks Beniwal whether he was aware of Devika's entry.
-However, Beniwal avoids her question, and one of his friends comments that Dalits are not allowed to fetch water at the chief's well and casually mentions a party they had recently.
+Santosh visits the village chief's house and learns that Devika had gone to fetch water from the chief's well because a cat's corpse had contaminated the well in the Dalit village.
+While Santosh is there, Beniwal, the chief's brother-in-law, arrives.
+Santosh asks Beniwal whether he was aware of Devika entering the property.
+However, Beniwal avoids the question, and one of his friends remarks that Dalits are not allowed to fetch water from the chief's well before casually mentioning a recent party they attended.
 When Santosh confronts Beniwal about whether he was responsible for Devika's murder, he responds by asking what she would do if he were guilty.

-Santosh meets Geeta at a restaurant and confronts her that Geeta knew that Saleem was innocent.
-Geeta responds that Saleem's death has brought justice and a caution to those would rape, and finding the true culprit would not be beneficial to Devika's family and village.
-Geeta shows her suspension letter to Santosh.
-After a visit to the Pippal house, Santosh leaves her uniform in her quarters and boards an intercity train.
+Santosh meets Geeta at a restaurant and confronts her over the fact that she knew Saleem was innocent.
+Geeta responds that Saleem's death has brought justice and served as a warning to those who would commit rape, and that finding the real culprit would not benefit Devika's family or village.
+Geeta shows Santosh her suspension letter.
+After visiting the Pippal house, Santosh leaves her uniform in her quarters and boards an intercity train.